Test of Adult Basic Education (TABE)

 Testing Accommodations – If you are requesting Testing Accommodations, please contact the school at 239-334-4544 at least two weeks prior to testing.
 Medical documentation of the disability (dated within the last 2 years) must be provided.

 Available seats in each session are limited, so testers are advised to arrive at least 30 minutes before their preferred test session to increase their chances of getting a seat.
 When arriving at the school, please enter the campus at Gate 3 and proceed to Building “C” to obtain a testing ID pass.
-The WBST will take an hour.
-This is a timed test.
+The TABE test is timed and will take approximately five hours total.

 Please bring a photo ID and know your social security number.
 Please wear appropriate clothing – no shorts, tank tops, or flip flops.
 Cell phones, calculators and electronic devices are not permitted in the testing room and testers may bring bottled water only.

-There is a $30 fee to take the WBST– CASH ONLY – no bills larger than $20 will be accepted.
+There is a $30 fee to take the TABE – Please register online TABE Test Registration

 Please call 334-4544 during normal school hours, which are from 8 a.m. – 3:00 p.m. for additional information.